comp-physics/RBC3D/case/README.md

 2. In `tube.F90`, edit the reference cell array initialization so that the `rbcRefs(2)` is initialized with `RBC_MakeLeukocyte()`.

 ## Adding Sickle Cells
 Sickle cells need a reference cell too, but they're created via the `ImportReadRBC()` function instead.
 An example is available in `/case_different_celltypes`.

+Note: The ts size in `~/case_different_celltypes/tube.in` is adjusted from .0014 to .00014 so the sickle cell simulation won't break if you run it.